Last updated in October 2018

 In the war-ravaged north and east of the country, Germany is helping with reconstruction and the reconciliation process.
-Support is provided through international organisations, the implementing agencies of German development cooperation – Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Kreditanstalt für Wiederaufbau (KfW) – as well as through German non governmental organisations.
+Support is provided through international organisations, the implementing agencies of German development cooperation – Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and Kreditanstalt für Wiederaufbau (KfW) – as well as through German NGOs.
 In addition, Germany provided one million euros in humanitarian aid following the severe flooding and landslides that hit the country in May 2016, and another 100,000 euros in June 2017.

 Sri Lanka has concluded the following agreements with Germany: